-The table below shows the metrics in support of the ICBCS Risk Appetite as at 31 December 2023.
+The table below shows the metrics in support of the ICBCS Risk Appetite as at 31 December 2024.

 Metrics Definition Measurement Earnings at Risk Represents a financial loss over a one-year horizon and provides a directly comparable metric across risk classes.
-Expresses the quantum of financial loss the group is likely to sustain at the 90th percentile, or 1-in-10 years - Proportion of Available Financial Resources Economic Capital Represents a financial loss over a one-year horizon at a 99.9% confidence interval - Economic capital adequacy ratio Regulatory Capital Represents the capital surplus over capital buffers measured at the CET1, Tier 1 and total capital levels (low point during the month) - CET1/Tier 1/Total Capital surplus Liquidity Represents the short- and long-term liquidity resilience of the group (low point during the month) - Liquidity headroom against the ILG and the Combined Internal stress test - NSFR headroom Leverage Represents the leverage ratio calculated as the Tier 1 capital divided by the exposure measure expressed as a percentage (low point during the month) Leverage ratio Unacceptable Risk A statement that outlines the group will use it best endeavours to avoid exposure to risk events that could damage the group franchise Large exposure breach Single large operational losses Other breaches
+Expresses the quantum of financial loss the Group is likely to sustain at the 90th percentile, or 1-in-10 years - Proportion of Available Financial Resources Economic Capital Represents a financial loss over a one-year horizon at a 99.9% confidence interval - Economic capital adequacy ratio Regulatory Capital Represents the capital surplus over capital buffers measured at the CET1, Tier 1 and total capital levels (low point during the month) - CET1/Tier 1/Total Capital surplus Liquidity Represents the short- and long-term liquidity resilience of the Group (low point during the month) - Liquidity headroom against the ILG and the Combined Internal stress test - NSFR headroom Leverage Represents the leverage ratio calculated as the Tier 1 capital divided by the exposure measure expressed as a percentage (low point during the month) - Leverage ratio Other Risks A statement that outlines the Group will use it best endeavours to avoid exposure to risk events that could damage the Group franchise - Large exposure breach - Single large operational loss - Level 1 stop loss breach - Other breaches

-The group also monitors additional metrics by individual risk type as shown in the table below:
+The Group also monitors additional metrics by individual risk type as shown in the table below:

 Risk type Example metrics

-Credit Risk Non-performing exposures
+Over dist Died.
+Non-performing exposures

 Credit Risk Top corporate, sovereign and FI exposures

 Management VaR

 Market Risk Stressed VaR (SVaR)

 Max stress test

-Onerational Dials YTD Operational Risk losses
+On a reation of Dial.
+YTD Operational Risk losses

 Operational Risk Expected loss

 One-week liquidity surplus forecast

 Liquidity Risk Two weeks/three-month NSFR surplus

 forecast

-Interact Data Dials in the Danking Deals Economic value of Equity (EVE)
+Later and Deale Died in the Deale of Deal Economic value of Equity (EVE)

 Interest Rate Risk in the Banking Book Earnings-Adjusted Economic Value (EV)

 (IRRBB) Net Interest Income (NII)